AfshinMoatari/afshinmoatari.github.io/_posts/2025-01-29-taletekst-real-time-audio-translator.md

 ---
 layout: post
-title: TaleTekst® | Real-time Audio Translator
+title: TaleTekst | Real-time Audio Translator
 categories:
 - projects
 ---

-**TaleTekst®** is a Firefox extension that provides real-time audio translation for any language.
+**TaleTekst** is a Firefox extension that provides real-time audio translation for any language.
 Born from a personal need to learn Danish through YouTube videos, this extension captures audio from web pages and translates speech in real-time using AI/LLM services.

-## The Story Behind TaleTekst®
+## The Story Behind TaleTekst

 As someone who learns better through speech and audio, I found myself struggling to find a free, easy solution to translate Danish YouTube videos in real-time while learning the language.
-This personal challenge became the inspiration for TaleTekst® - a practical tool that could help not just me, but anyone facing similar language barriers.
+This personal challenge became the inspiration for TaleTekst - a practical tool that could help not just me, but anyone facing similar language barriers.

 The idea was simple: create a Firefox extension that could capture audio from any webpage and provide instant translation to English.
 What started as a personal project to support my Danish learning journey has evolved into a universal solution that works with any language, making foreign content accessible to everyone.

 ## Project Overview

-TaleTekst® breaks down language barriers by providing instant translation of spoken content directly on your screen.
+TaleTekst breaks down language barriers by providing instant translation of spoken content directly on your screen.
 Whether you're learning a new language, watching international content, or need accessibility support, this extension makes foreign audio content immediately understandable.

 ### Key Features